misterbl/CV/README.md

 #### Projects
-* Haysta:k, a chrome extension that help developers (and the general public) find answer to PAQs.
+* Haysta:k, a chrome extension that helps developers (and the general public) find answer to PAQs.
   * Team of 6
   * 5 days
   * Technologies used: Javascript, Jquery, HTML, CSS